Wavelet-Based Density Estimation for Persistent Homology: Discussion

 The application of tools from uncertainty quantification in TDA has a number of advantages.
 Density function estimation enables extrapolation to regions at low sampling as well as the reconstruction of structural features of the distribution of random persistence diagrams, such as gaps, which can lead to more robust insights into the underlying data topology.
 Due to their localized nature, wavelet transforms are particularly well-suited to capture the local features of the approximated signal.
-The hard thresholding implemented in the adaptive Haar wavelet estimator case provides meaningful and sparse representation of the inputs that has been exploited for various applications, such as image compression and denoising \citep{krommweh2010,fryzlewicz2016}.
+Hard thresholding of wavelet coefficients provides meaningful and sparse representation of the inputs that has been exploited for various applications, such as image compression and denoising \citep{krommweh2010,fryzlewicz2016}.
 This sparsity property may be exploited for various data reduction tasks when persistence diagrams consist of numerous points, and to facilitate feature extraction, which can be then leveraged for additional inference tasks, such as prediction and classification.

 In general, wavelet transforms provide a multiresolution representation that is especially useful for signal decomposition and processing \citep{mallat1989}.
 Thanks to their multiresolution representational properties, cascades of filters implementing wavelet transforms have been incorporated in convolutional neural networks, showing advantages in several settings \citep{bruna2013,pedersen2022}, and have been proposed as a mathematical framework to analyze deep convolutional architectures \citep{mallat2016}.
 Multiresolution representations of the distribution of persistence diagrams are a promising perspective for further studies for their potential to gain a better understanding of the topology of complex datasets by enabling multiscale separation and the discovery of scale invariant features.
 These advantages may be incorporated in the advancement and development of machine learning algorithms for persistence diagrams.